.ADANI CARMICHAEL APPEAL OF FEDERAL COURT DECISION

 Adani Mining Pty Ltd v Land Services of Coast and Country Inc & Ors QLC 48

 EDO Qld represented Land Services of Coast and Country in the Land Court in their objection to the Carmichael Coal Mine.
 The proposed Adani Carmichael underground and open-cut mine, railway and port project includes building Australia’s largest thermal coal mine in the Galilee Basin in Central Queensland.
 It will be linked by a purpose built 388km rail line to a new terminal at Abbot Point Port adjacent to the Great Barrier Reef.
 The mine will impact on the threatened ecological community at Doongmabulla Springs and the million year old groundwater resources that are the life blood of surrounding farmers.
 It will also significantly impact threatened species including one of only two nationally important populations of the endangered Black-throated Finch.
-The Land Court recommendation was delivered on 15 December 2015.
+On 15 December 2015 the Land Court delivered its judgment.

 Mackay Conservation Group v Minister for the Environment [QUD118/2014]